-- A. Bereavement Leave.
-Five (5) days of accumulated sick leave shall be granted when a death occurs in the employee's immediate family, to make necessary funeral arrangements and/or to attend funeral services.
-Additional sick leave may be granted if necessary.
-The Employee's immediate family as defined in this portion of the Article shall mean spouse or Cohabiter, registered same sex domestic partner; children (including foster and step children, and foster, step children and children of the employee's registered same sex domestic partner); the employee's parents, grandparents, guardian, grandchildren, siblings, wards, or employee's parents-in-law or parents of the registered same sex domestic partner.
-If an employee requests, vacation, compensatory time, or unpaid leave of absence may be used to attend funerals of grandparents, brothers, or sisters of the employee's spouse or registered same sex domestic partner.
-With supervisory approval, the employee may use sick leave to serve as pallbearer or to attend funerals of individuals not identified above. - B. Jury Duty.
+With the approval of their supervisor or responsible administrator, reasonable paid bereavement leave will be granted to attend the funeral or service of a university colleague.

+- B. Jury Duty.
 Jury duty, provided the employee is employed at a 50% or greater appointment.
 An employee serving on a jury is expected to report for work during any work hours when the jury is recessed. - C. Voting.
 Voting in any regularly scheduled state primary or general election or in an election to fill a vacancy in the office of U. S. Senator or U. S. Representative, or a presidential primary.
 This leave may only be taken for the time necessary to appear at the employee's polling place, cast a ballot, and return to work on the day of that election. - D. Court attendance in connection with an employee's official duty.
 Such attendance shall include transportation to and from the employee's office and the court. - E. Military leave.
 Tour of duty in the reserve military forces of the United States or National Guard, not to exceed fifteen (15) work days in any calendar year.